 The work we do:

-- Port of Cork: recently appointed to act for the Port of Cork in its significant redevelopment project which is expected to reach financial close in early 2017.
+- Port of Cork: recently appointed to act for the Port of Cork in its significant redevelopment project.

 - NDFA: advised on Schools Bundle 5 PPP reaching financial close in July 2016 and Schools Bundle 4 which reached financial close in December 2014.